johnstonskj/thrift-specs/docs/protocol-json.md

 ## Message Encoding

-Thrift messages are represented as JSON arrays, with the protocol version #, the message name, the message type, and the sequence ID as the first 4 elements.
+Thrift messages are represented as JSON arrays, with the protocol version number (currently `1`), the message name, the message type, and the sequence ID as the first 4 elements.

 ## Struct and Union Encoding

-Thrift structs are represented as JSON objects, with the field id as the key, and the field value represented as a JSON object with a single key-value pair.
-Note that JSON keys can only be strings, therefore field ids they are serialized as strings.
+Thrift structs are represented as JSON objects.
+Fields are encoded as object properties, the key is the `field-id`, string encoded, and the field is encoded as described in the next section.
+Note that JSON keys can only be strings and therefore `field-id`s are serialized as strings.

 ```json
 {"1":{...},"2":{...},...}